RobertDober/earmark_dingus/README.md

 }"
 ```

-like this.

 ## LICENSE

 Copyright © 2015 Robert Dober

-Licensed under the same terms as Elixir.
+Licensed under the same terms as Elixir, see [LICENSE](LICENSE) for details.